When there is an emergency on an airplane…

 Focus on how and why the customer complained.

 It’s tempting to place the blame squarely on the product.
-It’s also possible the situation was mishandled or exacerbated by your customer service team.
+It’s also possible a minor situation was mishandled or exacerbated by your enterprise’s response.

-It may not even be possible to remedy all of the issues delivered in the complaint, and your legal counsel may seek settlement.
+It may not even be possible to remedy all of the issues delivered in the complaint, and your legal counsel will probably have to seek a settlement.
 Next focus on removing or reducing the number of issues.
 The complaint could resurface since many settlements include an agreed upon remediation schedule.

 Understand the risks of the situation

-Activist-minded customers may want to pursue action in a public way that could embarrass the company and tarnish its brand.
+Activist-minded customers may not want money, but rather want to pressure or pursue action in a public way that could embarrass the company and tarnish its brand for inaccessible experiences.

 Determine the timeframe for action